Best Professional Video Editing Software 2019 - PC and Mac Editors

 Programs like Avid Media Composer use a lot of resources.
 And even though your system may have the minimum requirements to run the software, you might still have trouble.
 Such programs are designed to work with specialized hardware with far more processing and rendering power than your average Windows or Mac machine.
 If you want to experience the full power of a professional video editing program, you may need to invest in a computer that is specifically designed for editing video and other highly intensive tasks.

 Many professional video editing programs are becoming more and more accessible to the average user.
 But editing video is still complicated and time-consuming, and it takes months or years to become proficient at it.
 Before you select your video editing software, you should take some time to research the training resources available on the internet.
 Luckily, there are tons of free training videos on sites like YouTube that are made by professional video editors and targeted at users like you.
 Some software publishers, such as Adobe, partner with learning services like Lynda to provide in-depth training courses that show you how to use all the tools and features in their software.
 You have to pay for courses like these, but it’s worth the investment if you’re serious about becoming a professional video editor.

 Do You Need Professional-Grade Video Editing Software?

 In many cases, you can save a lot of time and money by opting for a consumer or prosumer editing program instead of a full-fledged professional application.
 Think about your project and consider your editing skill level and how much time it will take to learn to use the software you choose.
-Chances are that if you’re new to editing or have limited experience, programs like PowerDirector, VideoStudio and Pinnacle Studio have enough tools and functionality to meet your needs.
-They cost much less, have many of the same tools found in their professional editing counterparts and can produce more-or-less the same results in many cases.
+Chances are that if you’re new to editing or have limited experience, programs like PowerDirector, VideoStudio and Pinnacle Studio have enough tools and features to meet your needs.
+They cost much less, have many of the same tools found in their professional editing counterparts and can produce more or less the same results in many cases.